wazuh/wazuh-documentation/source/azure/index.rst

 - How to install Wazuh agents to **monitor the virtual machines that form the infrastructure**, which will send events to the Wazuh manager for analysis in order to classify the event with a range of alerts that that can be easily viewed.
 - How to monitor services of our infrastructure such as **Azure Active Directory (AAD)**.

-From a wider perpective, the Microsoft Azure infrastructure resources can be divided into two types of logs, the **Activity logs** and the **Diagnostic logs**.
+From a wider perspective, the Microsoft Azure infrastructure resources can be divided into two types of logs, the **Activity logs** and the **Diagnostic logs**.

 .. image:: ../images/azure/Resources.png
     :align: center